AntonRomankovSetronica/barrage-school-ecatalog/README.md

     * Order should keep date/time when it was made.
 * You need to introduce new entity - POS (point of sail).
     * POS should have GEO point (lat, lon).
-    * Merchant can have more than one POS (let say Uncle has one POS right at his farm, and is opening another in neighbor village).
+    * Merchant can have more than one POS (let say Uncle has one POS right at his farm, and is opening another at neighbor village).
     * You need a CRUD for POSes (try to make it as simple as only possible)
         * Let it be smth like: `/e-catalog/api/v1/merchants/{merchantId}/pos`